Gfk-Liza/Gfk-Liza/README.md

 - 👋 Hi, I’m @Gfk-Liza
-- 👀 I’m interested in learning Python.
+- 👀 I’m interested in learning Python and C#.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C#.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 No contact method has been established.

 <!---
 Gfk-Liza/Gfk-Liza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.